 Voice assistants are not all-knowing.
 They rely on information from websites to answer queries.
-Voice assistants use citations from trusted sources such as GMB, Apple Maps and Yelp to provide information.
-What should you do?
-Cite your business on major directories such as
+Voice assistants use citations from trusted sources such as GMB, Apple Maps, and Yelp to provide information.

 - Apple Maps

 Google has invested a lot of time and energy into GMB.
-They continuously add features such as messaging, Google Posts, product/service offering, multimedia and more.
+They continuously add features such as messaging, Google Posts, product/service offerings, multimedia and more.

-Produce content that answers voice searches
+- Produce content that answers voice searches

 I am not saying you should create unique pages for each question.
 But a short subheading inside a relevant article or post should suffice.

 Google pulls it as a snippet and shows the answer in search results.
 Use Answer the Public to find long-term queries and work them into your content as subheadings.

-Create an FAQ page
+- Create an FAQ page

 This is a screenshot of an FAQ page we created for Globat Skills.
 An FAQ page should answer all the questions a user may have when using your service.

-Create Local Content
+9. Create Local Content

-A few tips to guide you
+A few tips to guide you:

 - What are the topics your customers and prospects enjoy reading?
 Use Google Trend, Google News and Google Keyword Planner to find in-demand topics for your content creation.

 - Are there any local festivals, holidays or events coming up?
 Write about local events.
-People use Google to find information.

 - Interview local celebrities and customers who enjoyed your service or product.